 By MU Blogger - 20/05/20 09:27

 Phone unlocking is becoming increasingly popular, especially among the money savvy.
-Not only will an unlocked phone save you on monthly phone bills by getting a better deal on another network, but also allows you to pass on your phone to your friend, relative, or even adds value when you sell your phone.
+Not only will an unlocked phone save you on monthly phone bills by getting a better deal on another carrier, but also allows you to pass on your phone to your friend, relative, or even adds value when you sell your phone.

 Our phones are a big part of our lives, becoming like miniature laptops in our pockets to stay connected instantly and constantly as well as being an incredible device for businesses on the go, which is why we have provided you with our complete guide on the why’s and how’s of unlocking your phone as well as giving you information on any questions you have concerning unlocking your phone.
 We answer questions such as is it legal to unlock your phone?
 Why are phones locked?
 And how do you unlock a phone safely?